Poll: Tracking asteroids a favored focus for space program

-The poll by The Associated Press and the NORC Center for Public Affairs Research, released Thursday, one month before the 50th anniversary of the Apollo 11 moon landing, lists asteroid and comet monitoring as the No. 1 desired objective for the U.S. space program.
-About two-thirds of Americans call that very or extremely important, and about a combined 9 in 10 call it at least moderately important.
+The poll by The Associated Press-NORC Center for Public Affairs Research , released Thursday, one month before the 50th anniversary of the Apollo 11 moon landing, lists asteroid and comet monitoring as the No. 1 desired objective for the U.S. space program.
+About two-thirds of Americans call that very or extremely important, and about a combined 9 in 10 say it's at least moderately important.

 The poll comes as the White House pushes to get astronauts back on the moon, but only about a quarter of Americans said moon or Mars exploration by astronauts should be among the space program's highest priorities.
 About another third called each of those moderately important.